How to Grow Garlic

 In the spring if your mulch is very thick go ahead and pull away the mulch.
 This can be done right around the time that spring flowers like daffodils are blooming.
 Young green shoots should be showing soon!

-Harvest in late summer or fall.
+Harvesting is super easy.
 It is time when the leaves start turning brown or if the tops fall over.
 Simply loosen the soil and pull the bulbs out.

 You will want to 'cure' the garlic.
 This simply means leaving the garlic out in the open air to dry.
 Be sure to keep the curing garlic out of the rain.
 When the skins of the bulbs are dry the curing time is complete.
 This may take up to 2 weeks.